3 Trends to Consider Before AI Deployment

 Seeking AI education and guidance.

-Although most health system CFOs and CIOs recognize the need for AI in their strategic plans, most are still educating themselves on AI and determining where it would be most appropriately deployed within their organizations.
-Health systems possess many core competencies, and AI traditionally has not been one of them.
+Although most health system CFOs and CIOs recognize the need for AI in their 3- to 5-year strategic plan, most are still educating themselves on AI and determining where it would be most appropriately deployed within their organizations.
+Health systems possess many core competencies, and AI has not traditionally been one of them.
 Thirty-five percent of U.S. life sciences CEOs said a lack of internal skills and knowledge is the biggest barrier to implementing AI in their organization, according to a 2017 KPMG survey.
 CFOs and CIOs have two primary places to draw from for AI case studies and success stories: clinical AI and operational AI.
 To thoroughly understand how AI can transform their businesses, executives need a basic understanding of AI’s components, including robotic process automation, computer vision and machine intelligence.
 Many workflows and tasks within a hospital require several of these capabilities at once.
 We will share an example of RPA, CV and MI working together toward the end of this article.

 Assessing clinical and operational AI to support organizational strategy in different ways.

 Many organizations are considering clinical AI to improve patient care, but ROI on improvements in the patient care experience can be difficult to prove.
 On the other hand, “blue-collar AI,” which removes administrative burdens in the revenue cycle to improve cash flow and operational efficiency, represents a more clearly defined opportunity for organizations to quantify and measure value.
-Revenue cycle functions that are ripe for AI include eligibility checking, claims status updates and procedural prior authorizations.
-These AI applications may not be considered as revolutionary and cutting edge as tumor-detecting algorithms, but they are nonetheless poised to change healthcare by transforming hospitals’ productivity, workforces, revenue cycles and more.
+Revenue cycle functions that are ripe for AI include eligibility checking, claims status updates and procedural prior authorization.
+These AI applications may not be seen as revolutionary and cutting edge as tumor-detecting algorithms, but they are nonetheless poised to change healthcare by transforming hospitals’ productivity, workforces, revenue cycles and more.

 Debating homegrown AI or AI with outside partners.